Learn something new every day More Info... by email

 Research shows that vision might fluctuate in people with the disease.
 Some vision might be possible, but blind spots typically appear in a patient’s field of vision.
 People with cortical blindness usually do not make eye contact when communicating with others and might display poor hand-to-eye coordination.
 Pointing at an object sometimes helps a patient focus his or her concentration enough to identify the object.

 A common symptom of the disorder involves negative reactions to rapid movement.
-Patients with cortical blindness typically become overly stimulated by fast-moving objects in the peripheral line of sight.
+Patients with this disorder typically become overly stimulated by fast-moving objects in the peripheral line of sight.
 They may become disoriented at amusement parks and other environments where light, color, and movement occur too quickly to process.
 Flashing lights and large crowds might cause similar reactions.

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!